 This course assumes an advanced level approach to acting and requires consistent and regular attendance as well as some self-motivated study or preparation between classes.

-During the third term of the course you will apply the skills you have learned to the rehearsing and staging of a showcase of your work for an invited audience in one of the Royal Conservatoire’s professional theatre venues.
+During the third term of the course you will apply the skills you have learned to the rehearsing and staging of a sharing of your work for an invited audience in one of the Royal Conservatoire’s professional theatre venues.

 Please see our FAQs for more information about all aspects of choosing, booking and attending your course.